nextflow-io/nextflow/docs/install.md

 NXF_EDGE=1 nextflow self-update
 ```

-You can also use `NXF_VER` to switch to any edge release.
+You can also use `NXF_VER` to temporarily switch to any edge release.
 For example:

 ```bash
 NXF_VER=24.06.0-edge nextflow run hello